-This information sheet does not describe all the risks and other significant aspects of trading in foreign currency and derivatives and entering into securities financing transactions.
+This information sheet does not describe all of the risks and other significant aspects of trading in foreign currency and derivatives and entering into securities financing transactions.
 In light of the risks, you should undertake such transactions only if you understand the nature of the contracts into which you are entering and the extent of your exposure to risk.

 Please also refer to product-specific information sheets, which offer more information about swaps, options and forwards on various underliers.
-These information sheets are available on mifid I Danske Bank
+The information sheets are available on www.danskebank.se.